-Spice Traders at W Goa is an Pan Asian restaurant, so perfect for a special date or group dinner.
+Spice Traders at W Goa is a Pan Asian restaurant, so perfect for a special date or group dinner.
 But no amount liking for the cuisine or starving could have prepared me for the variety of food I was about to witness.
-The food styling, plating and flavours have to experienced.
+The food styling, plating, and flavours have to experienced.

 The top dishes of the day were – Tuna pizza served on a tortilla base, Tangy pomelo salad, The fantastic mushroom sushi, the Tempura style prawns coated with edible charcoal and a mango wasabi mayo and the stunning orange cheesecake with a brilliant dark chocolate-almond base.
 Thank you W Hotel for your impeccable hospitality.